ramuit44/react-redux-ducks-structure-generator/README.md

 # React & Redux Duck Structure Generator

-A Yeoman generator for React & Redux for projects basing on the duck structure relying on routes.
+A Yeoman generator for React & Redux for projects basing on the ducks structure structured on routes.

-Of those out there, the React and Redux templates have a horizontal structure for their projects.
-This means all of your elements belong in the same folder, i.e. your components go in a `components` folder.

 This generator works for vertically integrated React and Redux projects.
-The sub-generator will create modules for you with a smaller version of the horizontal structure.
+The sub-generator will create modules/features for you with a smaller version of the ducks structure.
 Each module is self-contained, although there may be a base that is `common` to everything else.

-This repo is copied from [React/Flux Vertical generator](https://github.com/jermspeaks/generator-react-vertical).

 ## Installation